Skip to Main Content

 • Fixed: A fixed annuity guarantees you a minimum rate of return on your investment and will pay out over a fixed term.

 • Variable: A variable annuity allows you to put your money into various investments, often mutual funds.
-What the annuity returns and pays out to you depends on how the investments perform and the expense ratios on any funds you invest in.
+What the annuity returns and pays out to you can fluctuate and depends on how the investments perform and the expense ratios on any funds you invest in.

 • Indexed: An indexed annuity offers a rate of return that tracks an index such as the S&P 500, which holds hundreds of America’s largest companies.